wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 2 And to a certain chief captain called William, whose sur-name was Hull, was given in trust a band of more than two thousand chosen men, to go forth to battle in the north.*

+* Canada.

 3 Now Hull was a man well stricken in years, and he had been a captain in the host of Columbia, in the days that tried men's souls ; even in the days of Washington.

-* Canada.

 [37]

 4 Therefore, when he appeared in the presence of the great Sanhedrim,* they were pleased with his countenance, and put much faith in him.

+* Gen. Hull had been to Washington and obtained an appointment previous to the war.

-5 Moreover, he was a governor in the north, ** and a man of great wealth.
+5 Moreover, he was a governor in the north,* and a man of great wealth.

+* Michigan territory.

 6 And, now when he arrived with his army hard by the Miami of the Lakes, he gat him a vessel and placed therein those things which were appertaining unto the preservation of the lives of the sick and the maimed.

-7 But, in an evil hour, the vessel was ensnared, near unto a strong hold,*** beside a river, called in the language of the Gauls, Detroit.
+7 But, in an evil hour, the vessel was ensnared, near unto a strong hold,* beside a river, called in the language of the Gauls, Detroit.

+* Malden.

 8 And the army of the provinces of Columbia suffered much thereby.

 9 Nevertheless, on the twelfth of the seventh month, about the fourth watch of the night, William with his whole host crossed the river which is called Detroit.

-* Gen. Hull had been to Washington and obtained an appointment previous to the war.
-** Michigan territory.
-*** Maldera.

 [38]